Jc-alt logo

 queue.append((r, c))

-# While we have land in current island
+# While we have land in current connected component

 while queue: